ROOM’s 10th Anniversary Gala: What Drives Us

 Presenters

-Elizabeth Kandall, Ph.D, is a Psychologist/Psychoanalyst and student of Zen Buddhism.
+Elizabeth Kandall, Ph.D, is a psychologist/psychoanalyst and student of Zen Buddhism.
 She received her MFA from Queens University of Charlotte where Ada Limon was her teacher and thesis advisor.
-She serves on the Board of Directors at Poets House and as a Poetry Editor at ROOM: A Sketchbook for Psychoanalytic Action.
+She serves on the Board of Directors at Poets House and as a Poetry Editor at ROOM: A Sketchbook for Analytic Action.
 Her first book of poetry titled, Advanced Subtraction is forthcoming later this year with Kelsay Books.

 Eugene Mahon is a physician, a psychoanalyst, a graduate in child analysis and adult analysis at the Columbia psychoanalytic Center for Training and Research where he is a training and supervising analyst.
 He is also a member of the Center for Advanced Psychoanalytic Studies, Princeton New Jersey since 1978.
 He has written extensively not only on clinical psychoanalysis ( a book on Dreams, SUCH STUFF AS DREAMS, published in Italian as LA SOSTANZA DEI SOGNI) but also on the application of analysis to literature, having published essays on Sophocles, Dante, Shakespeare, Coleridge, Wilde, James Joyce.
 He publishes a monthly Substack blog on poetry, dreaming and psychoanalysis for the Psychoanalytic Quarterly.
 He has published a psychoanalytic fairy tale called RENSAL THE REDBIT published in Italian as RENSAL IL LEPROSO; a volume of Poetry called BONESHOP OF THE HEART.
 One of his poems Steeds of Darkness was set to music by the American composer Miriam Gideon.